oh-pun-sauce/componento/README.md

 - Add only the necessary code for each component.
 - Organize the code into proper files (.css, .js etc) (Don't add every piece of code into a single HTML file)
 - Add a README.md file in each folder indicating the dependencies/frameworks used and any other relevant details.
+- Give proper credits to the owners in the README file